shoutem/UrlBuilder/README.md

 # UrlBuilder
-UrlBuilder is simple and powerful URL builder
+UrlBuilder is simple and powerful URL builder.

+Get it on NuGet:

+`PM> Install-Package UrlBuilder`